Appreciating and supporting law enforcement in the work that they do

 Choosing the right solution

-One tech platform designed specifically for public safety agencies and their work in Thomson Reuters’ investigative software and solutions for law enforcement.
+One tech platform designed specifically for public safety agencies and their work is Thomson Reuters’ investigative software and solutions for law enforcement.

-• Real-time incarceration and arrest records: Gain crucial insights to help close investigation gaps and improve community safety with access to real-time booking records.
+- Incarceration and arrest records: Gain crucial insights to help close investigation gaps and improve community safety with access to booking records.

 Here are three cases that demonstrate how law enforcement agencies can use Thomson Reuters’ solutions to make their investigations more efficient and successful: